Ifena-Xia/paddleocr-htr-ancient-chinese/README.md

 ## Case study: dense vertical layouts in *Xing li da quan shu* (the v5 script)

-This section documents a troubleshooting episode, not an API migration.
 The v2 to v4 scripts remain fully functional for the layouts they were built on.
 What follows concerns a specific manuscript property — densely packed vertical columns, especially small-character commentary — that defeats the standard detection configuration regardless of script version.

 ### The problem